-Our goal at Pensacola Christian College in all our graduate programs is to prepare teachers, administrators, pastors, and workers who are well-qualified, both spiritually and academically, to serve in Christian schools, local churches, and other related ministries around the world.
+Graphic Design Studio Art Our goal in all our seminary and graduate programs is to prepare teachers, administrators, pastors, and workers who are well qualified, both spiritually and academically, to serve in Christian schools, local churches, and other related ministries around the world.

 Another goal is to provide practical programs at a time convenient to Christian workers.
-Some course requirements may be completed by distance learning in the convenience of the student's home.
+Some course requirements may be completed online in the convenience of the student's home.
+The following degrees may be completed entirely online: M.A. in Bible Exposition, Master of Ministry, Master of Business Administration, and M.S. in Educational Leadership.

-Tuition is only \$278 per credit hour.
+Tuition is only \$298 per credit hour.
 Room and board varies depending on the term enrolled.

-These pages introduce you to the graduate programs of study available to you from PCC.

-Visit pcci.edu/GraduateStudies and view the Seminary-Graduate Studies Catalog.
+These pages introduce you to the seminary and graduate programs of study available to you from PTS and PCC.
+Visit pcci.edu/GraduateStudies and view the Seminary & Graduate Studies Catalog.
 E-mail pts-grad@pcci.edu or call toll-free 1-877-PTS-GRAD (intl.
 850-478-8496, ext.
 5241) if you have questions.